 Lines around the eyes can also appear in intense fake smiles and the cheeks can bunch up making it seem as if the smile were genuine.
 But when a smile is genuine, the fleshy part of the eye between the eyebrow and the eyelid moves downward and the ends of the eyebrows dip slightly.

 Smiling is Submissive

-Barbara and Allan Pease go into how primates use smile with “fear faces” and “play faces”, both submissive gestures and says that smiling serving much the same purpose in humans.
+Barbara and Allan Pease go into how primates use smiles with “fear faces” and “play faces”, both submissive gestures.
+The authors say that smiling serves much the same purpose in humans.